Yoga & Meditation

 Julie Rost, Owner and Director

 Julie Rost, e-RYT 500, C-IAYT, founded the YogaLife Institute of NH in 2006.
 Her undergraduate degree in Psychology included research based in the healing benefit of Yoga for Adolescents.
 Years of working in women’s reproductive health led to a three year service as Peace Corps Volunteer in Malawi, Africa, where her experience with village doctors of traditional medicine catapulted her interest in studying the holistic and natural approaches of the Yoga lifestyle.
 She received her Classical Yoga and Yoga Therapy training from the YogaLife Institute in PA.
-Julie is currently the Spiritual Director of the YogaLife Institute of NH, teaching in its 200 and 500-hour Yoga Teacher Training Programs, as well as its Comprehensive Yoga Therapy Program.
+Julie is currently the Spiritual Director of the YogaLife Institute of NH, teaching in its 200 and 500-hour Yoga Teacher Training Programs.
 She teaches weekly classes, workshops, and retreats, and offers private Yoga therapy sessions.